Nasrollah Pourjavady

-Nasrollah Pourjavady is an Iranian philosopher, Sufi scholar and a professor of philosophy at the University of Tehran in Tehran, Iran.
+Nasrollah Pourjavady (نصرالله پورجوادی; born 1943) is an Iranian philosopher, Sufi scholar, and a professor of philosophy at the University of Tehran in Tehran, Iran.
 He is the founder and former head of the Iran University Press and a permanent member of the Academy of Persian Language and Literature.

 Biography

 Pourjavady was born in Tehran, Iran.
 He received his master's degree and doctorate in philosophy from the University of Tehran.
 Pourjavady held academic positions at various institutions including the University of North Carolina at Chapel Hill, Colgate University, and the Gregorian University in Rome.
 He was awarded the Alexander von Humboldt Prize for Research Excellence in 2005.